 - Never show any disinterest or negligence towards any guest’s need and wants, and try to anticipate the guest’s needs.
 Always try to fulfill guest requests to ensure guest delight.

 - Handle guests complaints professionally and efficiently even it is not your fault.
-If you are unable to solve any issue then immediately contact your fellow colleague or the supervisor.
+If you are unable to solve any issue then immediately contact with your fellow colleague or the supervisor.

 - Treat all guests equally.
 Provide same standard of service to locals, nationals, overseas and foreigner guests.